 Architecture as boundaries and direction

-Architecture sets the corridor of acceptable choices and the direction in which the system can evolve safely.
+The other lens: architecture marks out the corridor of acceptable choices and the direction the system can grow in without running into a rewrite at every step.

 Three levels of architecture